richafnu/Viva/Viva/engage/work-with-external-networks-and-entra.md

 The following terms are used in this document:

 - **Parent network**: Your current Viva Engage network
-- **New Entra tenant**: The new Entra tenant that hosts the new external Viva Engage network
+- **New Entra tenant**: The new Microsoft Entra tenant that hosts the new external Viva Engage network
 - **Legacy external network**: Your current external network
 - **New external network**: The new native-on-M365 external network